davidgiven/ptracker/README.md

 (_cough_ Amiga _cough_), p-tracker has 32 steps per pattern, and each note can be either a note _or_ a command (because that uses half as much space).

+You can [download
+binaries](https://github.com/davidgiven/ptracker/releases/tag/dev), or [get the source code from Github!](https://github.com/davidgiven/ptracker]

 ## Warning